Galxe/gravity-litepaper/README.md

-# Building Gravity Chain: A High-Performance EVM Layer 1 Powered by Grevm and Gravity SDK
+# Building Gravity Chain: A High-Performance EVM Layer-1 Powered by Grevm and Gravity SDK

 ## Abstract

-**Gravity Chain** is a pioneering high-performance EVM-compatible Layer 1 blockchain designed for mass adoption and an omnichain future.
+**Gravity Chain** is a pioneering high-performance EVM-compatible layer-1 blockchain designed for mass adoption and an omnichain future.
 Offering **1 gigagas per second throughput**, **sub-second finality**, and **restaking-powered PoS security**, Gravity Chain addresses the scalability and performance challenges of modern blockchain applications.
 At its core, Gravity Chain is built using